Synchronize a Kerberos authentication account password to IIS in Lync Server 2013

 To successfully complete this procedure you should be logged on as a user who is a member of the RTCUniversalServerAdmins group.

 In a site, Front End Servers, Standard Edition servers, and Directors can use a Kerberos authentication account for purposes of authenticating requests to the Web Services service.
 This procedure locates each server running Web Services in a site that has been assigned a Kerberos account and updates the Internet Information Services (IIS) configuration settings to use the Kerberos account.
-For details, see Set a Kerberos Authentication Account Password on a Server.
+For details, see Set a Kerberos authentication account password on a server in Lync Server 2013.

 Log on to a source computer (such as fe01.contoso.com) as a member of RTCUniversalServerAdmins group.